guys-in-the-cloud/cloud-skill-boosts/Challenge-labs/Insights From Data With Bigquery Challenge Lab.md

     FROM `bigquery-public-data.covid19_open_data.covid19_open_data`

-    where country_name="United States of America" and date='2020-04-10' and subregion1_name is NOT NULL
+    where country_name="United States of America" and date=<change date eg'020-04-10'> and subregion1_name is NOT NULL

     group by subregion1_name
 )